Contactless Connect

 6. Enable Two-Factor Authentication for Extra Security

-Even a strong password isn’t enough if hackers steal your credentials in a data breach.
+Even a strong password isn’t enough if your credentials are exposed in a data breach.
 That’s why two-factor authentication (2FA) is a must.

-When you enable two-factor authentication for extra security, you add an additional verification step—like a code sent to your phone—making it much harder for cybercriminals to access your accounts.
+When you enable 2FA, you add an extra verification step such as a code sent to your phone or generated by an app, making it much harder for cybercriminals to access your accounts.

 Love Smart, Stay Secure

 Romance and social media security don’t have to be at odds.
-This Valentine’s Day, remember that protecting your personal life starts with smart choices—being mindful of what you share, recognizing when something (or someone) seems off, and knowing that not every unexpected admirer has good intentions.
+This Valentine’s Day, remember that protecting your personal life starts with smart choices.
+Be mindful of what you share, recognize when something (or someone) seems off, and remember that not every unexpected admirer has good intentions.

 💙 Show yourself some love by guarding your privacy, thinking before you post, and staying cautious of online scams.
-And if you haven’t already, now’s the perfect time to start using a password manager—because protecting your digital life is just as important as protecting your heart.
+And if you haven’t already, now’s the perfect time to start using a password manager.
+Protecting your digital life is just as important as protecting your heart.